Universal Jurisdiction

 Universal jurisdiction is a legal principle that allows states to prosecute an individual accused of international crimes, regardless of where the alleged crime took place or the accused’s or victim’s nationality.

 Following Bai Lowe’s conviction in November 2023, Ousman Sonko was prosecuted in May 2024.
-Next, Michael Correa is scheduled to face prosecution in the United States on 7th April 2025.
+More recently, Michael Correa was found guilty of torturing his victims by a United States Court on 15th April 2025.

 Michael Correa USA Trial - Updates